it3xl/git-repo-sync/README.md

 This tool intentionally do not sync all branches!<br/>
 You agree in your team what prefixes to use and only such prefixed branches will be syncronized.

-If this tool will became popular, I'll add unprefixed branches support.

 * Developers can work on the same Git-branch simultaneously in different remote Git-repositories.
 * Only Git-branches with conventional prefixes will be synchronized.
 You should configure these prefixes in
   * victim_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)